Overview of the Commercial Foreclosure Process

 How Judicial Commercial Foreclosures Work

-Judicial foreclosures are processed through the court system and are initiated when the lender files a lawsuit—usually in the form of a complaint for foreclosure or petition for foreclosure—against the borrower seeking a judgment of foreclosure and order for sale.
+Judicial foreclosures are processed through the court system and begin when the lender files a lawsuit, usually in the form of a "complaint for foreclosure" or "petition for foreclosure," against the borrower seeking a judgment of foreclosure and order for sale.

 Each defendant must be served with a copy of the complaint for foreclosure, either personally or by publication if a particular defendant can't be found.
 Defendants get a certain amount of time, often 20 or 30 days, to file an answer to the complaint.